pages-themes/minimal/pages/guidelines/published.md

 # Published disease maps

-This page lists published diseease map projects and provides links to their homepages and browsable online maps.
+This page lists published disease map projects and provides links to their homepages and browsable online maps.

 **Table 1.** Published disease maps listed in reverse order according to their publication date (last update 2022 Nov 23).